 Hire a camel: If you’re looking for a gentle stroll, with a tinge of excitement, then there are camel rides through one part of Timanfaya.
 And provided yours doesn’t spit or run, such a trip can be great fun.

-Whatever you do, don’t be tempted to bypass the Visitor Centre at Islote de Hilario, because it explains all about the Park and provides an easy and fascinating introduction to its history.
+Whatever you do, don’t be tempted to bypass the Visitor Centre at Islote de Hilario, because it explains everything you need to know about Park and provides an easy and fascinating introduction to its history.
 After this, your guide will then show you how the volcanoes of Timanfaya are still at work.
 First, he’ll throw some straw or brushwood into a hole in the ground, and it won’t be long before a fire starts and you see flames rising up.
 Then, he’ll throw cold water into another hole, and as you wait, a geyser of steam and hot water will suddenly erupt.

 All El Diablo’s meat and fish are grilled using geothermal heat from the volcanoes hundreds of feet below.
 This has to be one of the biggest barbecues on earth, and whatever you choose from the menu – fish, chicken, sausages or veg – the taste will be delicious.
 Book well in advance to make sure you don’t miss this experience – it’s a great way to end any walk, bus tour or camel ride.